-SYSA IS THE ONLY SCHOOL IN SOUTH AFRICA APPROVED TO OFFER THE PYA GUEST INTERNATIONALLY ACCREDITED STEWARD/ESS COURSE – LIKE ALWAYS – LEADERS AND INNOVATORS IN OUR FIELD!!!!
+SYSA IS THE ONLY SCHOOL IN CAPE TOWN APPROVED TO OFFER THE PYA GUEST INTERNATIONALLY ACCREDITED STEWARD/ESS COURSE – LIKE ALWAYS – LEADERS AND INNOVATORS IN OUR FIELD!!!!

 AT THE MONACO BOAT SHOW 2013, SYSA RECEIVED THE PROFESSIONAL YACHTING ASSOCIATION AWARD FOR THE STEWARD/ESS SCHOOL WITH THE LARGEST NUMBER OF SUCCESSFULLY ISSUED CERTIFICATES OF ANY STEWARD/ESS SCHOOL IN THE WORLD

 Stewardess Course Cape Town, Yacht Crew Training, Superyacht Deckhand, super yacht crew jobs

 CHECK OUT!!!
 Our Super Yacht 2 Day Chef Course for qualified Chefs

 view crew training courses >>